This post may contain Affiliate Links. Please see my Disclaimer for more details.

 I love chopping my pecans because I love having irregularly shaped pieces in my pecan candy.

-I wanted my pecan pralines recipe to be fun and tasty and remove any intimidation that may cause you to hesitate from making these delicious pecan candies.
+I wanted my pecan pralines recipe to be simple, fun, and rewarding with every bite!
+I also had to remove any intimidation that may cause you to hesitate from making these delicious pecan candies.

-Then very quickly, scoop out pralines onto the parchment paper.
-Just move very fast because the pralines will harden fast as they cool, and let cool and harden before eating.
+Then, very quickly, scoop out pralines.
+Just move very fast because the pralines will harden fast.

 Here are a few notes I had from making these incredible candies:

-- I love to use a wooden spoon and whisk to stir my praline mixture.
-The hot sugar doesn't stick heavy on a wooden spoon, and the whisk allows me to whip a ton of air into them.
+- I love to use a wooden spoon or a large metal spoon to stir my praline mixture.
+The hot sugar doesn't stick heavy on a wooden spoon.

-- A cookie scoop is my preferred tool for pralines to be the same size.
+- A cookie scoop is my preferred tool for making pralines the same size.
+However, I love using a large metal spoon to give them a homemade look.

 - You can make your pecan candy as small or large as you desire.

-- Feel free to use raw cane sugar instead of white sugar.
+- Feel free to use white cane sugar instead of raw cane sugar.

 - When the candy is close to being finished, as you stir, you will be able to see the bottom of the pot.